cdl-geneseo/r/sections/02-functions-operators.md

 ## Mathematical & Logical Operators

+To familiarize yourself with the mathematical and logical operators, try each of the examples in the table below at the command prompt **>** in the Console.

 | Operation | Symbol/Function | Example | Result |
 | --- | --- | --- | --- |
 | Addition | + | 2 + 2 | 4 |